djradon/public-notes/prdct.arch.md

 ## Features

-- supports persistens (to json and binary) and relationships
+- supports persistence (to json and binary) and relationships

 ## Comparison